A British manufacturer and marketer of luxury vehicles.

 Weight: 55-65 lbs

-Even if you cant adopt or foster Bentley, you can still help save his life by donating for his care.
-Please help us help him and donate generously.
+Even if you can't adopt Bentley, you can still help save his life by donating for his care.
+This would be much appreciated, as the cost of prolotherapy is about $300 per injection (including sedation).

-Bentley is a tall and lean gentleman with a gorgeous copper-gold coat color.
+Bentley is a tall and lean gentleman with a gorgeous copper/gold coat.

 Current Living Situation:

 Bentley is good in his kennel and keeps it clean.
-He was given a plush cushion to help with the pain in his legs and hasn't been destructive.
-He is quiet in his kennel and resigned, although a little reactive when other dogs walks in front of his little area.
+He was given a plush cushion to help with the pain in his legs and hasn't been destructive with it.
+He is quiet in his kennel and resigned, although a little reactive when other dogs walk in front of his little area.

-A sweet and friendly boy with a playful personality that is slowly starting to emerge more and more.
+A sweet and friendly boy with a soft personality.
+He has a playful side too, which is slowly starting to emerge more and more.
 His family described him as "happy-go-lucky."
 What we see right now is a heartbroken boy who's still hoping his people will come back for him.

 Bentley has a moderate energy level that is somewhat limited by his current knee affliction.
-We think this boy would love to go on long walks but we are restricting all exercise for the time being.
+We think this boy would love to go on long walks, but we are being cautious and restricting exercise for the time being.

 Bentley is smart, responsive, and very well behaved.